How Can A Dentist Develop A Unique Selling Proposition?

 How to Create a USP for Your Practice

-There are a four main way to start to define your USP in any industry:
+Here are four ways to start to define your USP:

 - Make it Personal.
 To paraphrase Dr. Seuss, "you are you and there's nothing more true".
 Your personality, personal morals, codes and passions set you apart from any other person on this Earth, let alone dentists in your area.
 Let your personality shine through in your practice and incorporate personal ideas and beliefs into your marketing.

 - Intersect Ideas.
 Interesting things happen when two ideas meet up to merge into one.
 While this doesn't mean that you should be the first dentist/pizza restaurant, you can think of innovative ways to set your practice apart.
 For example, there wasn't always the option for 24/7 emergency dental clinics in larger cities—that was an intersection of a dental practice and an ER.